claudiajaeger/claudiajaeger/README.md

 ## 👋 Hi!
 I'm Claudia :sunflower:

 I'm a designer and junior developer from 🇸🇪.
-I'm currently working at [Accenture Song](https://www.accenture.com/se-en/about/accenture-song-index) where I wear a lot of 🎩s. <br/>
+I recently worked at [Accenture Song](https://www.accenture.com/se-en/about/accenture-song-index) where I wore a lot of 🎩s. <br/>
-Continously working on improving my craft. ✨
+After spending some time in Tokyo, I'm now open to new full-time opportunities in Europe. ✨

 ### Some tools I use :seedling: